cardano-foundation/CIPs/CIP-????/README.md

 While Typed Plutus Core is not part of the specification of Cardano, it is still interesting and informative to give the changes here.
 Plutus Core was originally conceived of as a typed language, and making sure that we can express the changes cleanly in a typed setting means that we ensure that the semantics make sense and that it will continue to be easy to compile to Plutus Core from typed languages.

-We add the following new type constructor to the type language of Typed Plutus Core:
+We add one new type constructors and one auxiliary constructor to the type language of Typed Plutus Core:
 ```
+-- List of types.
+This is an auxiliary constructor, not a type!
+[ty...]
+-- Sum-of-products type, has n children, each of which is a list of types
-(sop tys...)
+(sop tyls...)
 ```
 This corresponds to a sum-of-products type, and it has one list of types for each constructor, giving the argument types.